homocodian/facebook-clone/README.md

 # facebook clone

-Share your thoughts with word attach image with you thoughts too.
+Share your thoughts with whole world attach image with you thoughts for more fun.
-Fully responsive upto 4k screens, even on galaxy fold
+Fully responsive upto 4k screens, even on galaxy fold.

 ![Version](https://img.shields.io/badge/Version-v1.0.0-blue)